DebuggingaHopper/CapTech_Fitness-wellness_map/src/README.md

     folium.Marker(location=location_feild, popup=popupfeild, icon=iconfeild).add_to(map_cap)
 ```

-You may be wondering how did I make this GeoJson file, and I want to thank [geojson.io](http://geojson.io/#map=2/20.0/0.0) which allowed me to make the GeoJson files of the specefied locations very easily.
-Now thanks to that same website I was able to acquire specefic latitude and longitude files o place the markers exactly where I want it to be located.
-I would then make sure that the icon is a custom icon, and that the popup is what I want the user to know, and finally add it to the map we created previouly.
+You may be wondering how did I make this GeoJson file, and I want to thank [geojson.io](http://geojson.io/#map=2/20.0/0.0) which allowed me to make the GeoJson files of the specified locations very easily.
+Now thanks to that same website I was able to acquire specific latitude and longitude files to place the markers exactly where I want them to be located.
+I would then make sure that the icon is a custom icon, that the popup is what I want the user to know, and finally add it to the map we created previously.

-## Creating a pathway for a jogging / walking route
+## Creating a pathway for a jogging/walking route

-We would then do this for various other locations and facilities which would finally leave us with the final part I wanted to implment which was a path users can see as an ideal walking / jogging path I believe is the best to ensure you not only have a good jog but also have enough time for yourself.
-I took into account the scenery one would see as a student while also taking into account the total time this would take from my estimation.
-To make the path I would then need to write the following line of code:
+We would then do this for various other locations and facilities which would finally leave us with the final part I wanted to implement which was a path users can see as an ideal walking/jogging path I believe is the best to ensure you not only have a good jog but also have enough time for yourself.
+I took into account the scenery one would see as a student, while also taking into account the total time this would take from my estimation.
+To make the path, I would then need to write the following line of code:

 ```
 folium.plugins.AntPath([[39.0454068238309, -76.85056149959563], [39.04540265757169, -76.85084581375122],